dylancm4/Gratitude/README.md

 # Gratitude

 Gratitude is a gratitude journal app.
-Users can create, edit, and delete journal entries with text, a picture, a location, and a mood.
+Users can create, edit, and delete journal entries with text, a picture or video, a location, and a mood.
 Gratitude uses Firebase for user sign up, log in, database, and storage.

 ## Open-Source Libraries Used
 * Firebase